-Saving rainwater for future, or “rainwater harvesting,” is an important part of a Florida-friendly landscape.
+Saving rainwater for future use is called rainwater harvesting, and it is an important part of a Florida-friendly landscape.

-- It reduces the amount of stormwater runoff that occurs, which helps reduce the amount of nutrients and contaminants that get washed into the waters in which we fish, swim and use as drinking water sources.
+- Harvesting rainwater reduces the amount of stormwater runoff that occurs, which helps reduce the amount of nutrients and contaminants that get washed into the waters we fish, swim and use as drinking water sources.

-- Using stored rainwater instead of a home irrigation system can reduce your water bill!
+- Using stored rainwater instead of a home irrigation system can save you money by reducing your water bill!

 - Rainwater harvesting reduces the use of drinking water for irrigation uses, keeping it reserved for drinking.

-Rainwater harvesting works best on Florida-friendly landscapes – those that do not need much irrigation.
+Rainwater harvesting works best on Florida-friendly landscapes – those that do not need much supplemental irrigation, which lowers the size catchment tank needed.
 The easiest and most inexpensive way to begin harvesting rainwater is with a rain barrel.
-Rainwater harvesting workshops are available through the University of Florida IFAS Extension program and teach you how to build and use a rain barrel.
+Rainwater harvesting workshops, available through the University of Florida IFAS Extension program, teach you how to build and use a rain barrel.

 To find a workshop near you, visit your local Extension’s website:

-For more information on making your landscape “Water-Wise,” or to enter the contest, visit tampabaywaterwise.org.
+For more information on making your landscape Water Wise, or to enter the contest, visit awards.tampabaywaterwise.org.